Your Business Rates Bill Explained

 The local authority works out the business rates bill for a property by multiplying the rateable value of the property by the appropriate non-domestic multiplier.
 There are two multipliers: the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The Government sets the multipliers for each financial year, except in the City of London where special arrangements apply.

-Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are neither entitled to certain other mandatory reliefs nor liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier.
+Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are neither entitled to certain other mandatory reliefs nor liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the standard non-domestic rating multiplier.

-Both multipliers for this financial year are based on the previous year's multiplier adjusted to reflect the Consumer Price Index (CPI) inflation figure for the September prior to the billing year.
+Both multipliers for a financial year are based on the previous year's multiplier adjusted to reflect the Consumer Price Index (CPI) inflation figure for the September prior to the billing year, unless a lower multiplier is set by the Government.
 The current multipliers are shown on the front of your bill.

-Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA).
-The VOA is an agency of Her Majesty's Revenue and Customs.
-They compile and maintain a full list of all rateable values, available at the Gov.UK Valuation Office Agency website.
+Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.
+They compile and maintain a full list of all rateable values, available at Gov.UK - VOA.
 The rateable value of your property is shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date specified in legislation.
-For the current rating list, this date was set as 1 April 2015.
+For the current rating list, this date was set as 1st April 2021.

 The VOA may alter the valuation if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.

-Further information about the grounds on which challenges may be made and the process for doing so can be obtained by contacting the VOA, or by consulting the VOA website.
+Further information about the grounds on which challenges may be made and the process for doing so can be obtained by contacting the VOA, or by consulting the VOA website: Gov.UK - check your rateable value.

 Business Rate Reliefs

 Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in their business rates bill).
 There are a range of available reliefs.
-Further details are provided below and at the Gov.UK website, at the website of your local authority which is normally shown on your rates bill, or by contacting your local authority.
+Further details are provided below and at Gov.UK - Introduction to Business Rates, at the website of your local authority which is normally shown on your rates bill, or by contacting your local authority.

-Some of the permanent reliefs are set out below, but temporary reliefs are often introduced by the Government at Budgets.
-Further detail on current temporary reliefs is available at Gov.UK - Apply for Business Rate Relief.
+Some of the permanent reliefs are set out below, but other temporary reliefs may be introduced by Government at a fiscal event.
+Further detail on current temporary reliefs is available at Gov.UK - apply for Business Rate Relief.
 You should contact your local authority for details on the latest availability of business rates reliefs and advice on whether you may qualify.

 Small Business Rates Relief

 If a ratepayer's sole or main property has a rateable value which does not exceed a set threshold, the ratepayer may receive a percentage reduction in their rates bill for the property of up to a maximum of 100%.
 The level of reduction will depend on the rateable value of the property.
-For example eligible properties with a rateable value below a specified lower threshold will receive 100% relief.
-Eligible properties between that threshold and a specified upper threshold will receive partial tapered relief.
-The relevant thresholds for relief are set by the Government by order and can be obtained from your local authority or on the Gov.UK website.
+For example eligible properties with a rateable value below a specified lower threshold will receive 100% relief while eligible properties above the lower threshold and below a specified upper threshold may receive partial relief.
+The relevant thresholds for relief are set by the Government by order and can be obtained from your local authority or at Gov.UK - Introduction to Business Rates

 Generally, these percentage reductions (reliefs) are only available to ratepayers who occupy either—